 What is capirotada?
 Well, according to google it's Mexican bread pudding, but that's not quite right.
 It differs greatly from American bread pudding because it does not have a custard base.
 It is toasted bread soaked in a piloncillo, cinnamon, and clove syrup, then layered with bananas, peanuts, raisins and toasted coconut.
 Traditionally it contains cheese, but for the vegan version I have simply omitted it.
 Piloncillo is unrefined whole cane sugar, and it has a very unique flavor.

 This vegan capirotada (Mexican bread pudding) screams it's Friday in lent.
-I realize it's Sunday, but you know how it is when you have two kids demanding every minute of your attention.
+I realize it's Thursday, but you know how it is when you have three kids demanding every minute of your attention.
 The other thing you should now is that my husband hates this dessert.
 Maybe hate is too strong a word, let's just say he dislikes it very much.
 Though, I know many of you would agree that this is a dessert Mexicans hold close to their hearts, because it most likely reminds us of a special person who would make it without fail during lent.

 The Recipe: Vegan Capirotada

 - You can refrigerate the leftovers and eat it hot or cold.